skabrits/K3S-ALL/vms/README.md

 6. (optional) If to use kubectl from dev machine, copy config file at `"vms/configs/config"` to `$HOME/.kube/config` or use `KUBECONFIG` enviroment variable tostore path to config file

+To set env var you should use `export` command on unix-like systems and `set` on windows

 ## Uninstall

 1. Type